Reading time: 8 minutes

 This is always the case but doubly so for anyone who is invested for the best of times and would find the worst of times difficult to tolerate.

-“Be aware of your risk tolerance and check that your asset allocation is appropriate so you are not exposed to emotional decisions at the wrong time.
+“Be aware of your risk tolerance and check that your asset allocation is appropriate, so you are not exposed to emotional decisions at the wrong time.
 Choose good-quality investments with heaps of diversification and be prepared to make changes to your asset allocation when needed,” he says.

 Be prepared to adapt

-While knee-jerk reactions after a big market fall are generally a mistake, there may be times when it makes sense to alter your asset allocation.
-For example, many people move to a more conservative investment option as they near retirement.
+Generally, knee-jerk reactions after a big market fall are a mistake, but there may be times when it makes sense to alter your asset allocation or rebalance your portfolio.

 Assess your liquidity needs

 So work out what your living expenses are likely to be for the next year or two and set this amount aside in cash and other liquid investments.
 People with their own self-managed super fund have more flexibility to create their preferred asset mix and allocation to cash.

-Members of public offer funds may be restricted to choosing from a menu of pre-mixed options, although some funds allow you to hold direct cash and investments.
+Members of public offer funds may be restricted to choosing from a menu of pre-mixed options, although some funds allow you to hold investments in cash and term deposits.

 Plan to plan

-However, if the market tanks when you are close to retirement, you may need to adjust your plans to the new reality.
+If the market tanks when you are close to retirement, you may need to adjust your plans to the new reality.
 Depending on your circumstances, you could choose to:

 - Retire on a slightly lower income if you have more than enough super and other financial resources for your needs

-- Make additional super contributions to rebuild your balance within your annual contribution limits if you have available income
+- Make additional super contributions to rebuild your balance within your annual contribution limits

-Leave a Reply
+Leave a comment